MrBertieG/ev-forum/README.md

 ## Color Design

-The colour scheame was picked in the intention of keeping simple and consistent.
-This has also allowed to website to be more accessible for those visually impaired.<br>
+The colour scheame was picked in the intention of keeping things simple and consistent.
+This has also allowed the website to be more accessible for those visually impaired users.<br>

 The Message Alerts have been chosen green to emphasize that a comment or a post has been added successfully. <br>
 ![alert message](media/readme_img/msg_alert.png)<br>